 Nixle Alert System

-Operation Stop On Signal was created in response to the high occurrence of stop arm violations reported to the Police Department and was implemented to help avert potential tragedies the bus stop arm is designed to prevent.
-Police Officers ride along on specific bus routes that experience a high number of violations, reporting offenses directly to officers waiting in squads nearby.
-Stop arm compliance has increased, assuring improved safety for the children in the community.
-School Bus Stop Arms are accompanied by flashing red and amber signals on the bus.
-Vehicles approaching from either direction are required to stop before meeting or overtaking a stopped bus (except in opposing traffic on highways with four or more lanes) until the signals are no longer actuated or the bus driver signals to proceed.
+Operation Stop On Signal, created in response to the high occurrence of stop arm violations reported to the Police Department, helps to avert potential tragedies the bus stop arm prevents.
+Police Officers ride along on specific bus routes that experience a high number of violations and report offenses directly to officers waiting in squads nearby.

-The Volunteers In Policing (VIP) program allows residents to become more closely involved with the police by volunteering their time at the Police Department.
-Volunteers serve in non-sworn positions intended to supplement and support the Police Department.
-Some of the duties of a VIP are parking enforcement, assisting the Records Unit with clerical work, and assisting the Patrol Unit with nonhazardous calls such as disabled vehicles, vehicle lockouts and traffic control.
+The Volunteers In Policing (VIP) program allows residents to volunteer their time at the Police Department.
+Volunteers serve in non-sworn positions to supplement and support the Police Department.
+Some of the duties of a VIP include: parking enforcement, assisting the Records Unit with clerical work, and helping the Patrol Unit with nonhazardous calls such as disabled vehicles, vehicle lockouts, and traffic control.

-Volunteers can be an important part of any organization and a valuable asset to law enforcement agencies.
-Volunteers help to increase police responsiveness, service delivery, information input, and provide new program opportunities.
-Volunteers also bring enthusiasm, new skills and expertise to the job.
-It is the policy of this Police Department to use qualified volunteers for specified tasks and duties that can create efficiencies for the Department and improve services to the community.
+Volunteers help to increase police responsiveness, service delivery, information input, and new program opportunities.
+Volunteers also bring enthusiasm, new skills, and expertise to the job.
+The Crystal Lake Police Department uses qualified volunteers for specified tasks and duties to improve overall services to the community.
 Volunteers are intended to supplement and support, not replace, sworn officers and civilian personnel.
 To download an application, click here.